-If you have any concerns about fit after reading this then send us your original radiator and we will build from your dimensions a radiator that fits your specific car your frame and your shell.
+If you have any concerns about fit after reading this then STOP.
+Send us your original radiator and we will build from your dimensions a replacement radiator that fits your specific car your frame and your shell.

-If you however trust us to build your radiator to Ford’s dimensions and want us to sell you an aftermarket radiator then order and inspect it upon receipt.
-If you are not satisfied for any reason, contact us to arrange a return for your money back.
+If however you trust us to build your radiator to Ford’s dimensions and want us to sell you an aftermarket radiator then by all means order and inspect it upon receipt.
+If you are not satisfied for any reason, STOP contact us to arrange a return for your money back.
 The product should be returned with the freight prepaid and the radiator must be in new and resalable condition e.g. clean of fluid and not damaged.

 A few notes about “fit”

-Inlet Height: Ford made a series of frame changes in each production year and introduced longer bolts and shims which raise the radiator.
+Inlet Height: Ford made a series of frame changes in each production year and introduced longer bolts and shims that raise the radiator.
 While shim thickness was never detailed in the Ford releases, the recommended bolts lengthen by as much as 1/4″.
 Shims may be required to raise your radiator and frame to align the inlet and water neck.
 Failure to install the shims may result in a neck to fan interference.

-Lower hose angle: Ford angled the lower hose connection toward the ground and out toward the tire to clear the power house generator.
-Fewer drivers today use the generator but the correct angle is necessary to align the water pipe.
+Lower return hose angle: Ford angled the lower hose connection down toward the ground and out toward the tire to clear the powerhouse generator.
+Drivers today do not always use the generator but the correct angle is necessary to align with the correct 28-29 water pipe.
 We locate the lower hose connection at the same angles called out in the blueprints.
 If for any reason your hose connection is problematic, please first inspect the water pipe (see below) to make sure you do not have a mixing and matching of parts.

-Lower hose length: To many a water pipe is a water pipe but not all water pipe connections are the same and we have seen Model B engine pipes on Model A cars.
-The slight differences in the illustration may seem inconsequential but this may affect the angle of the rubber hose when it joins to the outlet.
+Lower hose length: To many a water pipe is a water pipe but not all Model A water pipe connections are the same and we have seen Model B engine pipes on Model A cars.
+The slight differences in the illustration may seem inconsequential but this will affect the angle of the rubber hose when it joins to the outlet.

 Any or all of these factors may result in a “fit” issue on one of the 2,432,814 Model As produced before 1930.